louischristopherchen/louis-christopher-stockbit/README.md

 node v14.4.0

-if you have nvm just run nvm, if you haven't nvm, you can install and following step [here](https://github.com/nvm-sh/nvm)
+if you have nvm just run nvm use, if you haven't nvm, you can install and following step [here](https://github.com/nvm-sh/nvm)

 git clone https://github.com/louischristopherchen/louis-christopher-stockbit.git